Virtual-Finland-Development/pulumi-outputs-action/README.md

 ### `resource`

-**Required** The name of the Pulumi resource whose output you wish to get.
+The name of the Pulumi resource whose output you wish to get.
+Conditions for this input:

+- if `resource` is defined, `resources` is ignored
+- if both `resource` and `resources` are not defined, all available resources are returned.

+### `resources`

+List of names of the Pulumi resource whose output you wish to get.
+Conditions for this input:

+- if `resource` is defined, this input is ignored
+- if both `resource` and `resources` are not defined, all available resources are returned.

 ### `access-token`